 Research shows that walnuts can assist the body in dealing with tension in a better way.
 The nut, which contains polyunsaturated fats, can reduce blood pressure during times of stress.

-2)Oatmeal– The complex carbohydrates in oatmeal helps you boost serotonin production.
+The complex carbohydrates in oatmeal helps you boost serotonin production.
 Although oats do not specifically help relieve anxiety, they are a good source of tryptophan which the body converts to serotonin.
 Plus, oats have a lot of calming potassium and magnesium, which help lower blood pressure.
-Have a bowl of oatmeal with some walnuts, cashews, and some cinnamon to stabilise your sugar levels, and you will be on your way to a more tranquil day.
+Have a bowl of oatmeal with some walnuts, cashews, and some cinnamon to stabilize your sugar levels, and you will be on your way to a more tranquil day.

-Lunch / Dinner Options
+Healthy Diet Plan – Lunch / Dinner Options

-1) Leafy greens– You might think that salads are boring, but they may be one of the best choices you can make for lowering stress.
-Leafy-green vegetables, such as kale and spinach and other raw fruits and veggies, are stress-busting powerhouse.
+You might think that salads are boring, but they may be one of the best choices you can make for lowering stress.
+Leafy-green vegetables, such as kale and spinach and other raw fruits and veggies, are a stress-busting powerhouse.
 As a rich source of magnesium, it can help regulate blood pressure levels.
 Plus, green veggies contain folate, which plays a vital role in producing the feel-good chemical dopamine.

-2)Eggs– Eggs are referred to as nature’s multivitamin because of their rich nutrient profile.
+Eggs are referred to as nature’s multivitamin because of their rich nutrient profile.
 Whole eggs are packed with amino acids, vitamins, minerals, and antioxidants that are important for a healthy stress response.

 They are particularly rich in choline, a nutrient found in only a few foods.
 Choline plays a vital role in brain health and may protect you against stress and boost your mood.

-3)Fish– Fight stress and prevent heart disease by adding seafood to your meals.
+Fight stress and prevent heart disease by adding seafood to your meals.
 Fatty fish, in particular, is a good option because their omega-3s may help ease depression as the nutrients easily interact with mood-related hormones.
 It includes tuna, halibut, salmon, herring, mackerel, sardines, and lake trout.